-Citizen participation outreach includes public meetings of the Community Development Committee, Cities & Towns Advisory Committee, The CoC Board, Technical Advisory Committee, and sub-committee working groups, public notices, email "blasts," and the use of the CDC website, which is accessed by numerous community partners.
+Citizen participation outreach includes public meetings of the Community Development Committee, Cities & Towns Advisory Committee, the CoC Board, Technical Advisory Committee, and sub-committee working groups, public notices, email "blasts," and the use of the CDC website, which is accessed by numerous community partners.
 The Community was also widely engaged following the 2017 and 2019 fires in Sonoma County and during surveying and focus group activities as part of the 2020 Assessment of Fair Housing process.
-These efforts were especially fruitful and generated much comment on the escalating cost of rental housing, the shortage of housing supply, the local homelessness situation, disparate impacts of disasters, fair housing concerns, and other factors contributing to housing insecurity and homelessness in the County.
+These efforts were especially fruitful and generated much comment on the escalating cost of rental housing, the shortage of housing supply, the local homelessness situation, disparate impacts of disasters, fair housing concerns and the effects that the pandemic has had on protected classes, and other factors contributing to housing insecurity and homelessness in the County.